ritchie46/concatPDF/README.md

 The order is first based on the globbing in the config.ini file and second on the numerical order of the file names.

-File names must start with a number, or an exception is thrown.
+File names not starting with a number are ignored.

 Valid names are: